Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 The project therefore moves beyond scoring and offers a transparent, rule-based diagnostic framework for institutional AI readiness.

+Data examples are anonymized and provided for structural demonstration purposes.

 ## How to Run

 1. Install dependencies: